NOTE 6. LEASES

 Thereafter

 The Bank owns its corporate headquarters building, the first floor of which is occupied by multiple tenants.
-The Bank, as lessor, also leases a portion of one of its branch locations and a former stand-alone ATM location.
+The Bank, as lessor, also leases a portion of one of its branch locations.
 All tenant leases are operating leases.
-The Bank, as lessor, recognized lease income of $0.4 million, $0.4 million and $0.3 million in “Other operating income in the accompanying consolidated statements of income for the years ended December 31, 2024, 2023 and 2022, respectively.
+The Bank, as lessor, recognized lease income of $0.4 million in “Other operating income in the accompanying consolidated statements of income for each of the years ended December 31, 2025, 2024 and 2023.

 On January 27, 2023, the Bank completed the sale of certain assets, deposits and other liabilities associated with the Alice and Victoria, Texas branch locations to First Community Bank.
 Upon the completion of the sale, the Bank recorded $0.3 million of occupancy expense to terminate the remaining contractually obligated lease payments due under non-cancelable operating leases.